Orcomp/DemoWebsite/documentation/gettingstarted/gettingStarted.md

 Generally "Off Shift" periods are worth displaying in order to provide a better understanding of the schedule.

 A calendar period is defined by:

-- Name of the Calendar State
+- Resource
-- The resource it affects
+- Calendar state name
 - Start time
 - End time